gxnda/digit_powers/readme.md

 # What is this?

-'Are there any numbers (two digits or more) that can be written as a' sum of integer powers of its digits (base 10)?'
+'Are there any numbers (two digits or more) that can be written as a sum of integer powers of its digits (base 10)?'

 ```135 = 1^1 + 3^2 + 5^3```